Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

     WebDriver driver = new FirefoxDriver(profile);
     Enabling features that might not be wise to use in Firefox

-As we develop features in the FirefoxDriver, we expose the ability to use them.
+As we develop features in the `Firefox Driver`_, we expose the ability to use them.
 For example, until we feel native events are stable on Firefox for Linux, they are disabled by default.
 To enable them: